 For beginners, orange tree pollination might be one of the trickiest subject matter to wrap your head around.
 This guide is a good place to start: make sure to consult it before you buy your fruit tree sampling, so you know what commitment you’re getting yourself into!

-The truth of the matter is that orange trees are prone to pests and diseases, which could cause disastrous damage not just to your orange juice plans, but to your orange trees, as well.
+The truth of the matter is that orange trees are prone to pests, diseases, and fungi, which could cause disastrous damage not just to your orange juice plans, but to your orange trees, as well.
 Learn all about it here, and remember that the best cure is prevention!

 Harvesting oranges is perhaps the best part about growing orange trees to begin with!
 You finally get to reap the rewards of your hard work (though perhaps the orange tree’s beautiful flowers was a good start).